Last updated on May 2nd, 2018 at 02:08 pm

 - That you’re preapproved for financing, but you can go through the dealer if they have a similar or better rate.

 - You want their best out-the-door, all-inclusive final price (make sure it includes taxes and fees), and give them 24 hours to respond.

-- You want a copy of the window sticker and VIN number before you give a deposit via credit card to secure the car.
+- You want a copy of the window sticker and VIN number before you give a deposit via credit card to secure the car (you’ll want to know they actually have the car).
 In my case, the deposit was small ($500), but made in good faith.
 I knew I wanted to buy this car, so it was no problem for me.

 - Line up your insurance.
 Before you head to the dealership to buy your car, touch base with your insurer and let them know you’ll be purchasing a new vehicle.
 You’ll want to work something out with your agent or customer service representative to ensure that if you do ink the deal, you can insure your new car before you leave the lot.
 If you have the VIN, make and model, your agent or rep may be able to get started on some of the changes.
 This may also be a good time to update your policy.
 Here’s a helpful list of insurance terms to know.

 And that’s it!
 It’s important to know that not all dealers will respond to your email.
 And some of them will be hesitant to give you an out-the-door price … they’ll just assume you’ll take it and try to get a better deal elsewhere.
 But, dealers still have to move metal.
 You should be able to get more than a few to play ball and save yourself a lot of time.